arunpatyal/sumo-collector-puppet-module/README.md

 }
 ```

-Advanced example illustrating passing additional command-line parameters and using binary package for installation:
+Advanced example illustrating passing additional command-line parameters and using rpm or deb package for installation:

 ```Puppet
 class { 'sumo':